gcsalzburg/plonk/README.md

 4. The gallery will be available at the url `[root folder]/folder-name`

+## Future

+* Add in file downloader for original file (auto download script)
+* Add infinite scrolling
+* Add swipebox or other similar gallery viewer
+* Move template into Mustache template style page? (or remove Mustake entirely)
+* Add full album zip download?
+* Create script to generate thumbnails on server (with callback for one-by-one processing)

 ## Acknowledgements

 Makes good use of the Justified Gallery project: https://github.com/miromannino/Justified-Gallery